-Anyone in creative services will tell you that coming up with the big idea is the easy part.
-Delivering it on time and budget is the trick.
+Anyone in creative services will tell you that coming up with a big idea is the easy part.
+Delivering it on time and within budget is the trick.
 Project briefs change, contractor costs blow out, and clients challenge invoices.
 Accounting for creatives is complicated.

 Profitability challenges for agencies and freelancers

 Creative industries are full of financial challenges.
 Very few of your clients will understand the creative process and may end up disputing invoice items like:

 - Handling Changes To Briefs And Artwork

 - Proofreading, User Testing, And Other kinds of quality control